 I love these gluten free potstickers!
 People on a gluten-free diet or not, rave about this appetizer.
 They especially like the idea of fresh dough.
 They can never tell it’s gluten-free.
 People enjoy everything, the filling, the dough, and the dipping sauce.
 Enjoy!

-I love these gluten free potstickers!
-When my husband and I were dating many decades ago we used to frequent a restaurant, “Yet Wah”.
+When my husband and I were dating many decades ago, we used to frequent a restaurant, Yet Wah, in Marin County, California.
 It holds some very special memories for us.
-To recreate a bit of the past I decided to create a gluten free potstickers recipe.
+To recreate a bit of nostalgia, I decided to create a gluten-free potstickers recipe.

 We tried the frozen potstickers from Costco, back when I was not cooking gluten-free, but they are loaded with niacin and sodium.
 This recipe uses low-sodium, gluten-free ingredients.

 Some gluten free potstickers are steamed; some are fried, but these are fried and then steamed.
 I made these for a support group that met at Whole Foods, and they loved them!